oli-obk/ui_test/README.md

-A smaller version of compiletest-rs
+A stable version of compiletest-rs

 ## Magic behavior